Italian and English have a lot of vocabulary in common.

 False friends, on the other hand, make learning a new language a little more difficult.

-A false friend is a word in a foreign language that is spelt and pronounced similarly to a word in another language but has a completely different meaning.
+A false friend is a word in a foreign language that is spelled and pronounced similarly to a word in another language but has a completely different meaning.

 So you need to remember what the wrong friends are called in your target language to make sure you do not say the wrong thing.